 to develop the capacities of UNEVOC Centres and associated TVET practitioners by providing various forms of technical assistance, and

-The UNEVOC Network (which is coordinated by the UNESCO-UNEVOC International Centre) consists of approximately 250 UNEVOC Centres.
+The UNEVOC Network (coordinated by the UNESCO-UNEVOC International Centre) consists of approximately 250 UNEVOC Centres.
 These Centres serve as focal points for the provision of services and platforms for international and regional cooperation in TVET.
-The overarching mission of all UNEVOC Centres is to contribute to the improvement in the standards and quality of TVET in their countries.
+The overarching mission of all UNEVOC Centres is to contribute to improving the standards and quality of TVET in their countries.
 In close cooperation with their national TVET institutions, and with support from the UNEVOC Network, UNEVOC Centres provides an environment for exchange and mutual assistance among TVET officials and policy-makers, academics, teachers and practitioners, TVET experts and stakeholders.
 The Network is therefore instrumental in the production and dissemination of research, case studies, databases and publications across the globe.

 As part of the UNEVOC Network, the NTA is privy to and has access to: